-The Centre is developing its Field and Laboratory facilities near Khajuraho (Madhya Pradesh) in Central India.
+The Centre has developed its Field and Laboratory facilities near Khajuraho (Madhya Pradesh) in Central India.
 Khajuraho (24°49′ N, 79°55′ E; 222 m above altitude) lies about 170 km from Jhansi in District Chhatarpur.
-It is a well known tourist destination, known for the 10th and 11th century temples, now a World Heritage.
+It is a well known tourist destination, famous for the 10th and 11th century temples, now a UNESCO World Heritage.

 The area lies in the uplands of Bundelkhand.
 Geologically, most of the area is predominantly granite.
-Climate is tropical semi-arid with maximum summer temperature exceeding 50ºC and an annual rainfall of 800 mm.
-The vegetation is typically tropical dry deciduous forest dominated by teak (Tectona grandis), mahua (Madhuca) and tendu (Diospyros).
+Climate is tropical semi-arid with maximum summer temperature approaching 50ºC and an average annual rainfall of 900 mm.
+The vegetation is typically tropical dry deciduous forest dominated by teak (Tectona grandis), mahua (Madhuca indica) and tendu (Diospyros melanoxylon).
 Eastwards, teak is quickly replaced by sal (Shorea robusta) forests.

 How to reach there

 Khajuraho is accessible by road, air and train.
-It is only 10 km from Bameetha on NH 75 from Jhansi to Satna,The present airport is being upgraded to an international airport.
-It is also connected to Delhi and Varanasi.
+It is only 10 km from Bameetha on NH 75 from Jhansi to Satna.
+Khajuraho is connected by air with Delhi and Varanasi.
 There are direct trains connecting Khajuraho with Delhi, Bhopal, Allahabad (Prayagraj), Varanasi, Jhansi, Gwalior, Agra, Jaipur, Ajmer and Udaipur.